aichasarr/pov-mongodb-spark-connector/README.md

 The database *sample_analytics* made available is provided with the Atlas sample dataset and contains three collections for a typical financial services application:
 - accounts: contains details on customer accounts.
 - customers: contains details on customers including what accounts they hold.
-- transactions: contains contains transactions details for customers.
+- transactions:  contains transactions details for customers.

 ----